Rjxda/vendor_falcon_umts_kk/README.md

-Proprietary vendor files for Motorol Moto G (falcon_umts)
+Proprietary vendor files for Motorola Moto G (falcon_umts)

 Use for cm11 compilation